vdasahar/configs/README.md

-#configs
+# configs

 Repository for portable configurations.
 This is a fun project.

-install.py:
+## install.py:
-   Python script that performs the specified operation.
-Currently, it can do the following
+Python script that can
-   - download latest source code from github for vim, compile and install a portable version of vim at the specified location.
+- download the latest source code for **vim** from the official **github**
+  repo, compile it and install a portable version of vim at the specified
+  location.